Properties of Eventually Positive Linear Input-Output Systems: Results

 As we mentioned before, we cannot easily check if the system is eventually positive, since we have only necessary conditions.
 Moreover, checking conditions (ii) and (iii) may be computationally hard.
 Alternatively, we can use the following corollary.

-\begin{cor} Consider the system~\eqref{sys:in-out}, let $D$ be nonnegative, let the system $\dot z = A z$ be strongly eventually positive with $\tau_0$ being its exponential index.
-Let every column of $B$ (respectively, $C^T$) lie in the set $e^{A\tau_0} \Rnn^n$ (respectively, $e^{A^T\tau_0} \Rnn^n$).
-Then the system~\eqref{sys:in-out} is internally eventually positive. \end{cor}
+\begin{cor} Consider the system~\eqref{sys:in-out}, let $D$ be nonnegative, let the system $\dot z = A z$ be strongly eventually positive, i.e., there exists $\tau_0\ge 0$ such that $e^{A t}\Rnn^n\subseteq\Rnn^n$ for all $t\ge \tau_0$ being its exponential index.
+Let one of the following conditions be fulfilled